Requesting a Vote-by-Mail Ballot

 · The voter's signature (written request only)

-If the voter has designated an immediate family member or legal guardian to request an absentee ballot for him or herself, that designee must provide the above information in addition to the following:
+If the voter has designated an immediate family member or legal guardian to request a vote-by-mail ballot for him or herself, that designee must provide the above information in addition to the following:

 · The requester's name